-* Infants under 2 years of age are not entitled to carry on hand baggage, separate free baggage allowance provisions apply.
+* Infants under 2 years of age are not entitled to carry on baggage on board, separate free baggage allowance provisions apply.
 Find out more

 For safety reasons, our ground and cabin crew are obliged to stow non-permissible items of baggage in the hold.
-Should your hand baggage exceed the maximum permissible piece, weight or size limit we kindly ask you to contact our Check-In Staff.
+Should your carry-ons exceed the maximum permissible piece, weight or size limit we kindly ask you to contact our Check-In Staff.
 Standard excess charges apply.